OolaaPleur/piececalc/README.md

 $ flutter run --flavor production --target lib/main_production.dart
 ```

-Or you can just grab last version from [releases](https://github.com/OolaaPleur/piececalc/releases).
+Also you can just grab last version from [releases](https://github.com/OolaaPleur/piececalc/releases).

+Or explore a demo version of the app for testing purposes, simply click [here](https://oolaapleur.github.io/piececalc/).

 _\*PieceCa(lc) works only on Android._